mxbchr/esphome_sinilink_xy6509x_sk150/README.md

 * Select which memory group you want to edit using **“Memory group to edit”** (M0…M9)
 * Change memory-group-specific setpoints and limits (V/I set, protection values, timers, etc.)

+Update interval is set to **1s** for all PSU entities.
+This works fine.
+Everything below delivered mixed results.

 ## Credits / origin